devlinjunker/template.github.semver/CONTRIBUTING.md

 ### Scripts

-_Git hooks or Github actions can be extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
+_Git hooks and Github workflows/actions can be extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
 This section should be used to document these and how they should be used in the developer workflow._

 ### Branching and Pull Requests